The Marcion Problem: Canon Refinement (Part I)

 [106] E.C.
 Blackman.
 Marcion and His Influence.
 S.P.C.K.: London, 1948.
 23-6.
 [107] Ibid., 113.
 [108] Ibid., 35-6.
 [109] Ibid., 38-40.
 [110] Cited in Noble, Paul R. Book Review.
 The Spirit and the Letter: Studies in the Biblical Canon.
 Journal of Theological Studies.
 Vol. 49.
 April 1998.
 Oxford University Press: Oxford, 1998.
 163. [111] J.N.D.
 Kelly.
 Early Christian Doctrines, Fifth Edition.
 Continuum: London, 2009.
 57-8.
 [112] Ibid., 58.

-One thought on “The Marcion Problem: Canon Refinement (Part I)
+One response to “The Marcion Problem: Canon Refinement (Part I)”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.